OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    * set up second as QSINIT boot partition (set "BIOS Bootable" attribute and install QSINIT to it)
-   * then you can choose in EFI BIOS boot devices menu: "YOUR DRIVE" or "UEFI: YOUR DRIVE", 1st will be QSINIT and 2nd - EFI boot (with EFI shell of EFI QSINIT).
+   * then you can choose in EFI BIOS boot devices menu: "YOUR DRIVE" or "UEFI: YOUR DRIVE", 1st will be QSINIT and 2nd - EFI boot.

-   QSINIT also provide own code for FAT/FAT32/exFAT/HPFS boot sector.
+   QSINIT also provides own code for FAT/FAT32/exFAT/HPFS boot record.
 This code not depends on Boot Manager and OS/2 MBR code.
-You can install it on specified partition by mounting it to QSINIT and then use "dmgr bs" command in shell.
+You can install it on specified partition by mounting it to QSINIT and then use "dmgr bs" command in shell (or just in the "Disk management" menu in sysview).

    You can learn MBR/boot sector code details in

       \QS\system\src\ldrapps\partmgr\se.asm
+      \QS\system\src\tools\src\cdboot\cdboot.asm

    in QS_SDK.ZIP.

+   This is funny, but FAT bootsector code is able to load Windows XP NTLDR too.
+This is the legacy of time, when MS & IBM were friends.

   =======================================================================
    8. Log.